cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 will provide two concrete implementations of the `Marshaler` interface: `AminoCodec` and `ProtoCodec`.

 - `AminoCodec`: Uses Amino for both binary and JSON encoding.
-- `ProtoCodec`: Uses Protobuf for or both binary and JSON encoding.
+- `ProtoCodec`: Uses Protobuf for both binary and JSON encoding.

-Modules will use `ProtoCodec` by default, except
+Modules will use whichever codec that is instantiated in the app.
+By default, the SDK's `simapp` instantiates a `ProtoCodec` as the concrete implementation of `Marshaler`, inside the `MakeTestEncodingConfig` function.
+This can be easily overwritten by app developers if they so desire.

-Until the client migration landscape is fully understood and designed, modules will use a `HybridCodec` as the concrete codec it accepts and/or extends.
-This means that all client JSON encoding, including genesis state, will still use Amino.
-The ultimate goal will be to replace Amino JSON encoding with Protbuf encoding and thus have modules accept and/or extend `ProtoCodec`.
+The ultimate goal will be to replace Amino JSON encoding with Protobuf encoding and thus have modules accept and/or extend `ProtoCodec`.
+Until then, Amino JSON is still provided as a fallback.
+A handful of places in the SDK still have Amino JSON hardcoded, such as the Legacy API REST endpoints and the `x/params` store.
+They are planned to be converted to Protobuf in a gradual manner.

 ### Module Codecs